 Prospects who convert on the offer are also sent a thank you email confirming their reservation.
 Doing this is a best practice to nurture leads with related content in the future and building a familiarity with your brand.

-Why did Google choose landing pages to promote Google Hire?
+Why did Google choose post-click landing pages to promote Google Hire?

-Landing pages that convert at a high rate focus on a single offer and use persuasive elements to convince prospects to act.
-Google’s landing page for their Hire solution demonstrates their understanding of this.
+post-click landing pages that convert at a high rate focus on a single offer and use persuasive elements to convince prospects to act.
+Google’s post-click landing page for their Hire solution demonstrates their understanding of this.

-You can build attractive landing pages to generate interest for your promotions just like Google.
-With Instapage, you can design 100% customizable landing pages that will leave a strong first impression with your prospects.
+You can build attractive post-click landing pages to generate interest for your promotions just like Google.
+Sign up for an Instapage Enterprise demo today.